domRiddle/ASF/Management.md

 Firstly it's a good idea to ensure that our folder still belongs to our `asf` user, `chown -hR asf:asf /home/asf/ArchiSteamFarm` executed once will do it.
 The permissions could be wrong e.g. if you've downloaded and/or unpacked the zip file as `root`.

 Next, `cd /etc/systemd/system` and execute `ln -s /home/asf/ArchiSteamFarm/ArchiSteamFarm\@.service .`, this will create a symbolic link to our service declaration and register it in `systemd`.
+Symbolic link will allow ASF to update your `systemd` unit automatically as part of ASF update - depending on your situation, you may want to use that approach, or simply `cp` the file and manage it yourself with eventual edits.

 Afterwards, ensure that `systemd` recognizes our service: